Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Diffraction and Complex Dimensions of Fractal Strings

 Let $\mathcal{L}$ be a self-similar fractal string with the associated Dirichlet polynomial

+Assume without loss of generality that $r_0 = 1$.
 Define the {\it weights} $w_1, \dots, w_N$ of $f$ by $w_j: = -\log r_j$, for $1 \leq j \leq N$.
 From the perspective of the current paper, there is an important dichotomy in the set of all self-similar fractal strings, according to which any self-similar fractal string is either {\it lattice} or {\it nonlattice}, depending on the scaling ratios with which a self-similar fractal string is constructed.
-More specifically, the {\it lattice} (resp., {\it nonlattice}) {\it case} is when all (resp., two or more) of the logarithms of the $N$ {\it distinct} scaling ratios are rationally dependent (resp., independent), with necessarily $1 \leq N \leq M$.
-In other words, the multiplicative group $G \subseteq (0,+\infty)$ generated by the $N$ distinct scaling ratios is of rank 1 in the {\it lattice case} (that is, $G = r^\mathbb{Z}$, for some $r \in (0,1)$, called the multiplicative generator) and is of rank $\geq 2$, in the {\it nonlattice case}.
-By definition, the {\it generic nonlattice case} is when $N \geq 2$ and the rank of $G$ is equal to $N$.
+Specifically, the {\it lattice case\/} is when the $N$ distinct weights $w_j$ are rationally dependent, and the {\it nonlattice case\/} is when at least one ratio $w_i/w_j$ is irrational.
+In the lattice case, the multiplicative group $G$ generated by the scaling ratios $r_j$ is of rank 1 (that is, $G = \langle r_1, \dots, r_N \rangle = r^{\mathbb{Z}}$, for some $r \in (0,1)$, called the multiplicative generator), and this group is of rank at least $2$ in the nonlattice case.
+The {\it generic nonlattice case\/} is when $N \geq 2$ and the rank of $G$ is equal to $N$.

 \begin{definition} A Dirichlet polynomial $f$ is called {\it lattice} if $w_j / w_1$ is rational for $1 \leq j \leq N$, and it is called {\it nonlattice} otherwise.\footnote{Note that if $N = 1$, then $f$ must be lattice because $w_1/w_1 = 1$ is rational.} \end{definition}